SONYASONAY/ai-companion/README.md

 4) Simple time series analysis for visualizing mood trends

-If built as a prototype, it can be done using Python, HuggingFace’s Transformers, Streamlit for UI, and SQLite for mood logs.
+If built as a prototype, it can be done using Python, HuggingFace’s Transformers, Streamlit for UI, and SQLite for mood logs

 **Challenges**